essb-mt-section/eur-test-committee/README.md

-# eur_test_committee
-Repository of the test committee, Erasmus University Rotterdam
+# Repository of the test committee, Erasmus University Rotterdam